h4cc/awesome-elixir/README.md

 * [dlist](https://github.com/stocks29/dlist) - Deque implementations in Elixir.
 * [eastar](https://github.com/herenowcoder/eastar) - A* graph pathfinding in pure Elixir.
 * [elistrix](https://github.com/tobz/elistrix) - A latency / fault tolerance library to help isolate your applications from an uncertain world of slow or failed services.
+* [exconstructor](https://github.com/appcues/exconstructor) - An Elixir library for generating struct constructors that handle external data with ease.
 * [exfsm](https://github.com/awetzel/exfsm) - Simple elixir library to define a static FSM.
 * [exkad](https://github.com/rozap/exkad) - A [kademlia](https://en.wikipedia.org/wiki/Kademlia) implementation in Elixir.
 * [exmatrix](https://github.com/a115/exmatrix) - ExMatrix is a small library for working with matrices, originally developed for testing matrix multiplication in parallel.